- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 What is the 1098-T form?

-The main purpose of the form 1098T is to help students, and their families, determine if they are eligible to receive two tax credits: the American Opportunity Credit (also referred to as the Hope Credit), and the Lifetime Learning Credit.
+The main purpose of the form 1098T is to help students, and their families, determine if they are eligible to receive two tax credits: the American Opportunity Credit, and the Lifetime Learning Credit.
 We follow Internal Revenue Code section 6050S and the corresponding regulations in reporting Form 1098T, Tuition Statement, for each year a student is enrolled at Lake Forest College.
 All eligible educational institutions are required to submit the student’s name, address, and taxpayer’s identification number (TIN), enrollment and their academic status.
 Beginning with 2003, educational institutions must also report amounts to the IRS pertaining to qualified tuition and related expenses, as well as scholarships and/or grants, taxable or not.
 A 1098-T form must also be provided to each applicable student.
 This form is informational only.
 It serves to alert students that they may be eligible for federal income tax education credits.
 It should not be considered as tax opinion or advice.
 While it is a good starting point, the 1098-T, as designed and regulated by the IRS, does not contain all of the information needed to claim a tax credit.
 There is no IRS requirement that you must claim the tuition and fees deduction or an education credit.
 Claiming education tax benefits is a voluntary decision for those who may qualify.

 Why did I receive a 1098-T and what am I supposed to do with it?